hanbyuls/K-IDtrack/README.md

 ## Interactive web-based dashboard for analyzing geographical and temporal spread of COVID-19 in South Korea

-This github page provides the code and data for the K-InfectDisTrack: COVID dashboard.
+This github page provides the code and data for the K-IDtrack: COVID dashboard.
 It contains information about the spread of COVID-19 in South Korea.

 The data is sourced from the Korean Centers for Disease Control and Prevention (KCDC).

-## K-InfectDisTrack:COVID dashboard
+## K-IDtrack:COVID dashboard

 Follow [this](https://infectdistrack.shinyapps.io/kinfectdistrack/) link for the interactive Shiny app.